We define the Hamitonian using the NetKet Paulis operators ##

 dataset = Dataset(data=data, thetas=[all_J2, all_h], data_type='discrete', local_dimension=2, local_states=jnp.array([0,1]))Learning a latent representation of the phase space

-Several model architectures are available in qdisc.nn.
-Given the simplicity of the present system, we use: - a convolutional neural network for the encoder, and - a dense masked network for the decoder.
+Both networks are implemented using the Flax library.
+Several architectures are available in qdisc.nn; given the simplicity of the present system, we use: - a convolutional neural network for the encoder, and - a dense masked network for the decoder.

 from qdisc.nn.core import EncoderCNN2D, ARNNDense